joitapaul/coders-of-Bangalore/README.md

 ## 🌟 Objectives

 - Build a strong coding community in Bangalore
-- Encourage peer learning and collaboration
+- Encourage peer learning and collaboration  with the help of pytorch
 - Share knowledge through projects, discussions, and resources
 - Support beginners and promote open-source contributions